UPES Integrated LLB Admissions 2026

 Ranked #18 amongst Institutions in India by NIRF | Ranked #1 in India for Academic Reputation by QS Rankings | 16 LPA Highest CTC

 CLAT 2026 Exam Pattern: The Consortium of National Law Universities (NLU) prescribed the CLAT 2026 exam pattern for UG and PG programmes on its official website - consortiumofnlus.ac.in.
 Candidates must be thoroughly aware of the CLAT paper pattern 2026.
-The CLAT exam pattern 2026 provides important details about the exam, such as the type of questions, total number of questions, CLAT exam marks distribution, mode of exam, duration, etc. In the CLAT paper pattern 2026, there will be a total of 120 multiple-choice questions spread over five sections.
+The CLAT exam pattern 2026 provides important details about the exam, such as the type of questions, total number of questions, CLAT exam marks distribution, mode of exam, duration, etc. In the CLAT paper pattern 2026, the CLAT total marks are calculated based on 120 multiple-choice questions.
 The CLAT subjects weightage will not be spread uniformly across the five sections.
 The CLAT PG exam comprises 120 objective-type questions.
 Until the authority announces any changes in the CLAT 2026 pattern, it will remain consistent with the previous year's CLAT format.

 This Story also Contains